The 7" Kodak Aero Ektar Lens and The Speed Graphic.

 For more info how to start using this camera

 One Shot Developer needs about 8 minutes to transform the invisible image on the

-For the negative scanning I got a V700 Epson which is the top of the bill for professional photo and negative scanning.
+For that purpose I've now got a V700 Epson which is the top of the bill for professional photo and negative scanning.

 No more sweating in the darkroom.
 On the picture: the Depth of field lays exactly on Polly's eyes .
 Speed Graphic with Aero 2,5-1/250